Symptoms of a Head or Neck Injury

 Many of these symptoms are subjective in that only you can feel them.
 The fact that they may not be obvious to others, doesn’t mean they aren’t real.

-Head injuries range from mild to severe, but even mild head injuries can result in permanent damage, which is why our Atlanta head injury attorneys urge every client to seek immediate medical attention after an accident that involved trauma above the shoulders.
+Head injuries range from mild to severe, but even mild head injuries can result in permanent damage, which is why our Atlanta head injury attorney urges every client to seek immediate medical attention after an accident that involved trauma above the shoulders.

 Anyone of these injuries can be very serious by itself.
 Together, they can have serious long-term consequences for your health.

-Whiplash Head and Neck Injuries After an Atlanta Car Accident
+Whiplash Head and Neck Injuries After a Car Accident

 Whiplash is one of the most common neck injuries, often seen as the result of rear-end car accidents.
 It is caused by sudden, forceful back-and-forth movement of the head, resulting in a whip-like motion in the neck.
 Whiplash results in a strain of the muscles and ligaments in the neck and causes damage to the spinal discs and other parts of the neck.
 After an accident you may experience the following whiplash symptoms: